Canonical almost complex structures on ACH Einstein manifolds: Deformation of K ahler-Einstein structures

 \section{Deformation of K\"ahler-Einstein structures}

 Again, let $\overline{X}$ be a compact smooth manifold-with-boundary of dimension $2n$ whose boundary $\bdry X$ is equipped with a contact distribution $H$.
-Let $\alpha\in(0,1)$ be arbitrary but fixed.
+Let $\alpha\in(0,1)$ be arbitrarily fixed.

-In order to show Theorem \ref{thm:global-existence}, we must recall the gauge-fixing technique employed for deforming Einstein metrics by Roth \cite{Roth-99-Thesis} and Biquard \cite{Biquard-00}.
+In order to prove Theorem \ref{thm:global-existence}, we must recall the gauge-fixing technique employed by Roth \cite{Roth-99-Thesis} and Biquard \cite{Biquard-00}.
 We use the approach of \cite{Biquard-00}*{Section I.1.C} here (compare with \cite{Roth-99-Thesis}*{p.\ 31}).
-The following condition is imposed in addition to $\Ric(\tilde{g})=-(n+1)\tilde{g}$, where $g$ is some fixed Einstein ACH metric of class $C^{2,\alpha}_\delta$ with $\Ric(g)<0$ (and $\delta_g$ is the divergence operator):
+The following condition is imposed in addition to $\Ric(\tilde{g})=-(n+1)\tilde{g}$, where $g$ is some fixed Einstein ACH metric of class $C^{2,\alpha}_\delta$ with $\Ric(g)<0$ and $\delta_g$ is the divergence operator:

 This is known to be a slice condition for the action of diffeomorphisms \cite{Biquard-00}*{Proposition I.4.6}, meaning that the mapping